Viability of Boosted Light Dark Matter in a Two-Component Scenario: Theoretical and Experimental Constraints, and the vectorlike Lepton

 The model provides three free parameters: $m_N$, $m_{\chi}$ and $y_N$.
+Therefore, before we proceed to calculate the relic abundances involving these new particles, it is important to study the collider bounds available to these particles.

-We choose $m_N$ = 3 TeV to be safe from the existing bounds on charged fermions at the collider experiments, which leads to the fact that the heavier $m_{\chi_2}$ also becomes very heavy.
-Therefore the $m_{\chi_1}$ plays the role of potential DM candidate which supposedly contributes as the second component DM in our case study.
-The Higgs portal coupling $y_N$ contributes to the Higgs and Z invisible decay widths.
-After performing a scan in the $y_{N} - m_{\chi}$ plane, we find that strong bounds exist in the region with $y_{N} \ge$ 0.5 from the invisible decay width measurements.
-Therefore, we fix $y_N=$0.4 and vary $m_{\chi}$ over the range of $10 ~{\rm GeV}$ to $1~{\rm TeV}$, to get the physical masses and the parameter dependent couplings constants of the fermionic DM candidate.}}
+{ {\underline{Bounds on Dark Matter particles} :} \\ We set $m_N$ = 3 TeV to be safe from the collider limits, which means that the heavier $m_{\chi_2}$ also becomes very heavy.
+Therefore, $m_{\chi_1}$ plays the role of a potential DM candidate.
+In fact, it is supposed to contribute as the second component of DM in our case study.
+The Higgs portal coupling $y_N$ contributes to the invisible decay widths of Higgs and $Z$ bosons.
 In Table \ref{tab:2}, we list the couplings relevant to our study, mainly those involving the two fermionic DM particles and the SM particles.
+After performing a scan in the $y_{N} - m_{\chi}$ plane, we find that a strong bound exists in the region with $y_{N} \ge$ 0.5 from the measurements of the invisible decay width.
+Therefore, we fix $y_N=$0.4 and vary $m_{\chi}$ in the range of $10 ~{\rm GeV}$ to $1~{\rm TeV}$, to obtain the physical masses and parameter-dependent coupling constants of the fermionic DM candidate.
+The scalar DM acquires a mass in the MeV range and therefore does not receive any strong bound from the colliders except its contribution to the Higgs invisible width. \\ We observe that direct detection of WIMP DM \cite{XENON:2018voc,PandaX-II:2017hlx,LUX:2017ree} imposes a stringent constraint on the mixing angle of the VLL DM singlet and doublet (Eq. \ref{eq:2.39}) $\sin \theta$ to be less than 0.05 \cite{Bhattacharyya:2015nca}.
+For the aforementioned choice of the Yukawa $y_N$, we find the mixing angle to be in the range $0.023 < \sin \theta < 0.034$ with $m_{\chi}$ in the $(10 - 1000)$ GeV mass range.
+Hence, the parameter space we have chosen is allowed by the direct-detection limits.
+Finally, we recalculate the S and T parameters for the extended model, $\nu 2HDM$ + vectorlike leptons, following the methodology of \cite{Ellis:2014dza}.
+The additional contribution from the VLLs helps to satisfy the bounds, as shown by the green points in Figure \ref{fig:STU}.}

-Before we proceed to calculate dark matter relic density in the context of 2-component dark matter framework, in Table \ref{tab:bp1} we also display the benchmark point (in terms of the masses and couplings) used for the remaining analysis.
+Before we proceed to calculate dark matter relic density in the context of a 2-component dark matter framework, in Table \ref{tab:bp1} we display the details of the benchmark point (in terms of the masses and couplings) used for the remaining analysis.